Being youth shaped today

 Youth shaped is about embracing diverse views, new ideas, and opportunities, and building trust between generations.

-As young people are developing their skills, it’s up to you to -:
+As young people are developing their skills, you can:

 - provide them with accessible and inclusive opportunities to plan their own programmes.